incrediblesound/JedLang/README.md

 Functions
 ---------

 Iterate over a list with EACH, inside the iterator a letter stands for the list item, otherwise use an integer.
+Perceptive readers will notice that EACH is actually reduce.
+I'll probably change that soon...

 ```shell
 (def sum EACH (+ e) NULL 0)